Nordenskiöld Land

 Climate And Weather

-The park experiences a High Arctic climate transitioning from maritime on the coast to more continental inland, with mean annual temperatures around minus 5 degrees and winter minimums reaching minus 25 to minus 35 degrees during the polar night.
-Summer temperatures average 4-7 degrees Celsius during the brief warm season from June through August, with 24-hour daylight from mid-April through late August providing continuous illumination for both biological activity and exploration.
-Annual precipitation is low (200-400 mm) due to the rain shadow effect from western mountains, and the park's interior valleys can be surprisingly dry and clear when coastal areas are fog-bound.
+The park experiences a High Arctic climate transitioning from maritime on the coast to more continental inland, with mean annual temperatures around minus 5 degrees Celsius and winter minima reaching minus 25 to minus 35 degrees during the polar night.
+Summer temperatures average 4–7 degrees Celsius during the brief warm season from June through August, with 24-hour daylight from mid-April through late August providing continuous illumination for biological activity and exploration.
+Annual precipitation is low (200–400 mm) due to the rain shadow effect from western mountains, and the park's interior valleys can be surprisingly dry and clear when coastal areas are fog-bound.

 Human History